 WILL SOCIAL SECURITY BENEFITS INCREASE?

 In order to know if your Social Security benefits will increase, you need to first understand the basics of your benefits.
 There are Social Security Disability benefits.
 Also, there are Supplemental Security Income benefits.
 Finally, there are retirement benefits.
 All three of these programs are run by the Social Security Administration (SSA).
-This article will discuss whether or not your benefits will increase and the relationship between the benefit programs.
+This article will discuss whether or not your benefits will increase.
+It will also explain the relationship between the benefit programs.

 WHAT ARE SOCIAL SECURITY DISABILITY BENEFITS?